eugene-zuban/design-patterns/code/FactoryMethod/Readme.md

 ##Method Factory

-One of the Creational Patterns which defines an interface for creating an object, but factories subclasses are responsible for what type of object to create.
+One of the Creational Patterns which defines an interface for creating objects, but it lets subclasses (Factories) to choose which objects to create.

 ###Participants description

-* `CarCreator` an interface for creating objects.
-Has a method `carFactory` which represents a Factory Method.
+* `CarCreator` an interface for creating objects, declares the factory method;
-* `HondaCreator` and `BmwCreator` - are concrete classes that create producs with `carFactory` methods. `HondaCreator` returns an instance of `HondaCar`, and `BmwCreator` returns a `BmwCar` instance.
+* `HondaCreator` and `BmwCreator` are concrete Factories that create products with `carFactory()` Factory Methods. `HondaCreator` returns an instance of `HondaCar`, and `BmwCreator` returns a `BmwCar` instance;
-* `ProductCar` an abstract Product class which acts as an interface for products `HondaCar` and `BmwCar`.
+* `ProductCar` an abstract `Product` class defines the interface for objects the factory methods produces;
-* `HondaCar` and `BmwCar` are concreate classes - products of their factories.
+* `HondaCar` and `BmwCar` are concrete classes implement the ProductCar "interface".
-They are subclasses of the `ProductCar` abstract class and implement its abstract methods and have ability to override others.

 ### UML